-Scott is a competition law specialist, and his experience spans nearly 12 years in Singapore.
+Scott is a competition law specialist, and his experience in Singapore spans nearly 12 years.
 He has extensive experience in relation to contentious and non-contentious competition law matters.

 Scott was involved in the first set of appeals made to the Competition Appeal Board in respect of a cartel matter and in the appeal of the first ever abuse of dominance case.
 Scott has also assisted on multiple leniency filings made to the Competition Commission of Singapore (CCS), now known as the Competition and Consumer Commission of Singapore (CCCS) and assisted clients during dawn raids by the CCCS.